dapi-co/DapiConnect-Xamarin.Android/README.md

             extraParams, //OPTIONAL.
 Params to add to all requests extraBody, //OPTIONAL.
 Body to add to all requests dapiEndPoints, //OPTIONAL.
-DapiEndpoints settings object for different endpoints autoTruncate, //OPTIONAl. to auto truncate beneficiary and transfer info
+DapiEndpoints settings object for different endpoints autoTruncate //OPTIONAl. to auto truncate beneficiary and transfer info

         );